-With The Essential Funders’ Guide to STEM-Focused Family Engagement: Seven Strategies to Support Families in Advancing Young People’s Interest, Persistence, and Achievement, we elevate to corporate and private foundation funders the imperative of capacity building for family engagement.
+With The Essential Funders’ Guide to STEM-Focused Family Engagement: Seven Strategies to Support Families in Advancing Young People’s Interest, Persistence, and Achievement (written by Kathleen Traphagen, Kara Sammet, and Linda Kekelis), we elevate to corporate and private foundation funders the imperative of capacity building for family engagement.
 These essential elements—capacity building of relationships, resources, and professional development—require sustained support.

 During this unprecedented time in education, when the role of families has been elevated to “critical partner,” educators from in-school and out-of-school-time programs have the unique opportunity to reflect and adjust their strategies.
 Here are seven practices to support families in this next generation of family engagement.
 Guiding questions are written to help funders as they prioritize their investment.
 The questions can also be used as a self-assessment tool for those providing STEM services to families.

 - Do activities respond to what parents have said they need?

 - Are relationships built with parents that will be sustained over time?